Beaconsfield

-The town is adjacent to the Chiltern Hills Area of Outstanding Natural Beauty and has a wide area of Georgian, neo-Georgian and Tudor revival high street architecture, known as the Old Town.
+The town is adjacent to the Chiltern Hills Area of Outstanding Natural Beauty and has Georgian, neo-Georgian and Tudor revival high street architecture, known as the Old Town.
 It is known for the first model village in the world and the National Film and Television School.

-Beaconsfield was named 'Britain's richest town' (based on an average house price of £684,474) by The Daily Telegraph in 2008.
-In 2011 the post town had the highest proportion in the UK of £1 million-plus homes for sale (at 47%, compared to 3.5% nationally).
-In 2011, Burkes Road was named as the second most expensive road in the country outside London.
+Beaconsfield was Britain's richest town (based on an average house price of £684,474) in 2008.
+In 2011 it had the highest proportion in the UK of £1 million-plus homes for sale (at 47%, compared to 3.5% nationally).

 History and description

 The parish comprises Beaconsfield town and land mainly given over arable land.
 Some beech forest remains to supply an established beech furniture industry in High Wycombe, the making of modal and various artisan uses.

 Beaconsfield is recorded in property returns of 1185 where it is spelt Bekenesfeld, literally beechen field which would less archaically be read as clearing in the beeches.
 Nearby Burnham Beeches is a forest named after the beech genus.
 Although, it is often incorrectly contested that Beaconsfield derived its name from a street called Beacon Hill in neighbouring village, Penn, which was a lookout point and beacon originating in Saxon times.
 Local men were called to defend an island fort as the beacon was part of a chain from the naval base at Portsmouth via Butser Hill Hindhead, Hogsback and Windsor.

 The parish church at the crossroads of Old Beaconsfield is dedicated to St Mary, it was rebuilt of flint and bath stone by the Victorians in 1869.
 The United Reformed Church in Beaconsfield can trace its roots of non-conformist worship in the town back to 1704.
 Old Beaconsfield has a number of old coaching inns along a wide street of red brick houses and small shops.
 It was the first (coach) stopping point on the road between London and Oxford, as it is equidistant between the two places.

 An annual charter fair is traditionally held on 10 May and has been held every year since 1269 celebrating its 750th year in 2019.

 In the Victorian era the town was the home constituency of Benjamin Disraeli, Prime Minister of the United Kingdom in 1868 and then again from 1874 until 1880 (in fact his home, Hughenden Manor is in the nearby town of High Wycombe).
 In 1876 he was made the 1st Earl of Beaconsfield by Queen Victoria with whom he was very popular.
 It was due to this that Beaconsfield became a popular road name in industrial cities across the country in the late Victorian era.

-It is the burial place of the author G. K. Chesterton, Edmund Burke and the poet Edmund Waller, for whom a tall stone obelisk was erected over the tomb chest in St Mary and All Saints churchyard.
+It is the burial place of the author G. K. Chesterton, the writer Edmund Burke and the poet Edmund Waller, for whom a tall stone obelisk was erected over the tomb chest in St Mary and All Saints’ churchyard.